Amazon hit by extensive fraud with hackers siphoning merchant funds

 The filing doesn't say how the suspected wrongdoers were able to add details of additional banks to the merchant accounts.

-Amazon said Tuesday that it issued more than US$1 billion in loans to merchants in 2018.
+Amazon said on Tuesday that it issued more than US$1 billion in loans to merchants in 2018.
 It's unclear how much the hackers stole.
+BLOOMBERG